FarshadTahmasbi/Vita/README.md

 ## What Vita does:
 - Creates ViewModels with **Single Owner**:
- This is the default ViewModel behavior that already have, The ViewModels created in this way are only available to the owner.
+ This is the default ViewModel behavior that already has, The ViewModels created in this way are only available to the owner.

  <br/>
  <p align="center">